 7. Assess Vents for Blockage

 If your home has a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Make sure the space doesn’t have leaves, animal nests, or snow/ice.
+Make sure the area is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

-If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to break the bank.
-Sometimes we have special offers in your local area that you can take advantage of.
+If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to cost a limb.
+Often we have special offers in your local area that you can use to justify your next Starbucks run.